amaheshwari25/amaheshwari25.github.io/_pages/research.md

   <div class="project">
     <div class="project-header" id="project-matroids">
       <span class="triangle" onclick="toggleDetails(this)">▶</span>
       <span class="project-title">1.
-Sample Complexity for Blackbox Reductions in Mechanism Design. <a href="../assets/pdf/Thesis_Slides.pdf" target="_blank">[slides]</a>  <a href="../assets/pdf/EC25_Poster_with_note.pdf" target="_blank">[poster]</a> </span>
+Sample Complexity for Blackbox Reductions in Mechanism Design. <a href="../assets/pdf/EC25_Poster_with_note.pdf" target="_blank">[poster]</a> </span>
     </div>
     <div class="details" style="display: none;">
       <p> Our work focuses on improving the sample complexity of blackbox reductions from mechanism design to algorithm design (in particular, the so-called epsilon-BIC-to-BIC reduction).
 Existing reductions are based on the <i> replica-surrogate bipartite matching </i> procedure, which requires exponentially-many samples from input distributions. </p>
       <p> We show that under some natural structural assumptions (independent items, and a Lipschitz-ness condition on valuation functions), we can improve the sample complexity to <i> polynomial </i> in the relevant parameters. <b> This resolves the central open question from a <a href="https://arxiv.org/pdf/1808.02458">FOCS'18 paper</a></b>.
 Our mechanism is based on a new variant of replica-surrogate matching, and our analysis uses concentration specific to product distributions as well as a few neat tricks to handle small errors and failure probabilities.
-Stay tuned for a paper on our formal results!
       </p>
-      <p> I worked on this project for my senior thesis at Princeton, advised by Matt Weinberg and Eric Xue. </p>
+      <p> I worked on this project for my senior thesis at Princeton, advised by Matt Weinberg and Eric Xue.
+Stay tuned for a paper on our results!
+Meanwhile, you can check out slides from my thesis talk and a poster from EC'25 (both with a preliminary version of our current results) here: <a href="../assets/pdf/Thesis_Slides.pdf" target="_blank">[slides]</a> and <a href="../assets/pdf/Thesis_Slides.pdf" target="_blank">[slides]</a>.</p>
     </div>
   </div>